Particular/docs.particular.net/nservicebus/ravendb/resourcemanagerid.md

 When using RavenDB in an environment where you are relying also on distributed transactions it can happen that a commit operation fails with the following error:

-> "A resource manager with the same ID is already registered with the specified transaction coordinator"
+> "A resource manager with the same identifier is already registered with the specified transaction coordinator"

 The above is generally due to multiple RavenDB `IDocumentStore` instances that, when running on the same machine, attempt to enlist in the same transaction with matching resource manager identifiers.